There's no need to soak the beans overnight for this easy slow-cooker version of an all-American favorite.

 A slow-and-low cooking method ensures this extra-lean roast cooks up perfectly tender and moist, while a warm mix of exotic spices and fruity pomegranate imparts a satisfying flavor profile.
-Customize your meal by substituting the veggies called for here with whatever winter squash or root vegetables you have on hand, such as carrots, parsnips or even cooking pumpkins like the Cinderella, Baby Bear or Sugar Pie varieties.

 Cooking pork tenderloin in a moist heat makes it fork-tender.
 Additionally, the bulgur, which replaces the more traditional rice in this revamped risotto, lends a slightly nutty flavor that complements earthy mushrooms.

 Few things can instantly warm you up on a cool day like a comforting bowl of soup.
 Forget sodium-filled canned varieties and put together our spiced cauliflower soup, enlivened with turmeric, cardamom and saffron, with only 15 minutes of hands-on work.

 Every clean eater should have a tried-and-true chili recipe in his or her culinary arsenal.
 We’ve added chipotle peppers and tomatillos for a fresh take on the old family favorite.
 With just 15 minutes of advance prep, you can leave the kitchen for the afternoon and return to a delicious home-cooked meal.
 This chili can be made ahead and stored in a resealable container in the freezer for up to 1 month.